-Please note, if you have read about the current 10-day quarantine requirement for incoming visitors, this is specific to travelers who have exhibited a compelling reason to enter the country during the current border closure (family or medical emergencies, etc.) or visitors after May 1st who have not been fully-vaccinated or immunized.
-The only exception being children under the age of 6.
+Please note, if you have read about the current 10-day quarantine requirement for incoming visitors, this is specific to travelers who are not vaccinated or have note remained in an approved country for the 15 days prior to their arrival in Tahiti.
 If you comply with the Entry Protocols listed below, you will not be required to quarantine upon arrival.
 You can read more about the current restriction as well as view answers to frequently asked questions in the COVID-19 Travel Resources section of our website.

 Our checklist is currently available to all Venture Tahiti clients.
 For a limited time, we are also making the checklist available to subscribers on our newsletter mailing list.
 Please click here to request a copy of our new Pre-Flight Checklist.

 Our Tahiti Specialists have compiled a summary of the entry requirements published for travel to French Polynesia.
-These COVID-19 health and safety protocols were just announced on April 16, 2021 with further clarification provided on April 22, 2021 to coincide with the planned reopening on May 1, 2021.
+These COVID-19 health and safety protocols were announced on April 16, 2021 with further clarification and modifications occurring over the last month.
+The protocols below include the most recent modifications and refinements.

 We are closely monitoring the situation and will be updating this page as well as our COVID-19 Travel Resources section if additional guidance or further details are released.

-Please note, French Polynesia is only opening leisure tourism to visitors from the United States at this time due to the potential for "High Epidemic Risk" presented by other countries, including France and other members of the European Union.
-This is specific to "travelers residing in the United State for at least 30 days prior to their departure".
-If you have traveled outside of the United States in the 30 days prior to your departure, you will not be allowed to board.
-Only children under the age of 6 are exempt from the vaccination and immunization requirements.
-Unvaccinated or non-immune travelers ages 6 and over, and their accompanying family, will be subject quarantine for 10 days upon arrival with their entire family.
+Please note, as of June 9th, French Polynesia is open for leisure tourism to visitors from the United States, France and French Territories (excluding Guyana), the United Kingdom or Green Zone Countries (currently: Canada, European area, Australia, South Korea, Israel, Japan, Lebanon, New Zealand, and Singapore).
+This is specific to "travelers residing in these countries for at least 15 days prior to their departure".
+If you have traveled outside of these countries in the 15 days prior to your departure, you will not be allowed to enter without restrictions.
+Only children traveling with vaccinated parents or guardians are exempt from the vaccination requirements.
+Unvaccinated travelers, and their accompanying family, will be subject quarantine for 10 days upon arrival in Tahiti.

 For more detail, please read the following advisories and associated links below, very carefully.